 Mobility & Roaming

-Wi-Fi HaLow is designed for stationary or semi-mobile devices and requires handovers between access points.
-Cellular IoT provides seamless mobility across regions and networks, making it ideal for fleet tracking, autonomous vehicles, and logistics.
+Wi-Fi HaLow works best for stationary or slow-moving assets and requires device handovers between access points.
+Cellular connectivity offers seamless mobility across towers and regions, making it the natural choice for fleet management, logistics, and other applications where devices constantly move.

 Power Consumption & Battery Life